-The call writeField(o, f, v) ensures that the value v being written into the f field of the object o is consistent with the typing invariants expected of that field-these invariants are recorded in o's RTTI, specifically in fieldType(o.rtti, f).
+The call writeField(o, f, v) ensures that the value v being written into the f field of object o is consistent with the typing invariants expected of that field-these invariants are recorded in o's RTTI, specifically in fieldType(o.rtti, f).
 In our example, this call fails since {x:"bad"} cannot be typed as a Point.

-2.3 Differential subtyping.
+2.3 Differential subtyping

 Tagging objects can be costly, especially with no native support from JavaScript virtual machines.
-Prior work on RTTI-based gradual typing suggests tagging every object, as soon as it is allocated (cf. Siek and Vitousek 2013 and Swamy et al. 2014, the latter specifically for a subset of Type-Script).
-Following their approach, our initial implementation of Safe TypeScript ensured that every object carry a tag.
+Prior work on RTTI-based gradual typing suggests tagging every object, as soon as it is allocated (cf. Siek and Vitousek 2013 and Swamy et al. 2014).
+Following their approach, our initial implementation of Safe TypeScript ensured that every object carries a tag.
 We defer a detailed quantitative comparison until §5.1 but, in summary, this variant can be 3 times slower than the technique we describe below.